sauravsamui/cruel-statement-6938/README.md

 - Login / Sign-Up page with user authentication.
 - Users can add items to cart.
 - Users can toggle quantity of items.
-- Google map availble to select current location.
+- Google map available to select current location.
 - Every user has their own cart and order products.